Los Angeles pass and card

 Validity and Refunds All-Inclusive Passes

-The Los Angeles All-Inclusive Pass, in either version, can be used within 1 year of purchase.
+The All-Inclusive Pass, in both versions, can be used within 1 year from the time of purchase.
 It is activated the moment you visit the first attraction.

 Any refund of the cost of the pass can be obtained up to 30 days after purchase, obviously for passes that have not been activated.

-Purchase the Los Angeles All-Inclusive PassLos Angeles Explorer Pass
+Purchase the Los Angeles All-Inclusive PassLos Angeles Essentials Pass

-The goal is the same: save you money in the cost of tickets to visit museums and attractions, it changes the logic by which this card works.
+The goal is the same: save you money on ticket costs to visit museums and attractions, it changes the logic by which this card works.

-So unlike the All Inclusive, it does not work based on how many days of validity you select.
+Unlike the All-Inclusive pass, therefore, it does not depend on how many days of validity you select.

-The Explorer Pass is based on the amount of attractions you want to see: 2, 3, 4, 5, or 7.
+The Essentials Pass is based on the number of attractions you want to see: 3, 4, or 5.

-When purchasing , you choose how many attractions you want to see: from 2 to 7.
+When purchasing, you choose how many attractions you want to visit: 3, 4, or 5.

 You don’t need to decide which ones, just how many.

-Then you can also choose on site, from those included in the attractions catalog of the pass.
+You can also choose on-site from those included in the pass’s attractions catalog.

 It is activated on the first visit to one of the chosen attractions, and from then on you have a full 30 days to see the remaining ones, based on your choice.